 “GERONIMO!”
 He yelled, and Amelia heard a faint splash before the whooshing noise started, the box started fading, and she ran back up to the house to find Rose and get her things.

 “Rose!”
 She called as she climbed the stairs, failing to notice the newly opened door when she ran past it towards her room.
-She’d packed her entire trunk and found her coat and hat before she realized than she’d yet to get answer from the Doctor’s wife.
+She’d packed her entire trunk and found her coat and hat before she realized than she’d yet to get an answer from the Doctor’s wife.
 “Rose?”
 She called again, walking more slowly around the second floor this time.

 No one could ever accuse the Doctor of being a great driver, but he could always find his wife.
-One of the reasons they got married actually.
+One of the reasons they got married really.
 Telepathy is dead useful- kept them from being dead a lot of the time actually.
 Ten minutes after leaving he arrived back again.
 “Amelia!”
 He yelled, exiting the still-smoking TARDIS.
 “Amelia, I worked out what it was!
 I know what I was missing!
 You’ve got to get out of there!”
 She’d left the door open, and he ran through it, taking the stairs two at a time, still yelling, only to get his mouth clamped shut by the hand of his wife- “Prisoner Zero -mm!”
 She pulled him back to the end of the corridor facing the door.

 Wide-eyed and mumbling, he turned to see Rose’s face perched on his shoulder, fear written clearly upon her features, with Amelia tucked behind her hip.
 She nodded silently towards the now ajar door.
 “Doctor,” she whispered, “I was in there, but there wasn’t anything.
 I couldn’t see anything.
 But I sort of… I don’t know.
 Felt something.
 Amelia called my name and I ran to her before I could see anything.”
 She filled him in quickly, keeping her eyes on the door.